pokyux/pokyux-1-/README.md

-- Graduate student at University of Science and Technology of China (USTC)
+- University of Science and Technology of China (USTC)
+- Software Engineering

-- op (Genshin Player)
+- OP (Genshin Player)